 Canadians have been spending a lot of time inside lately, and many of us have started to notice all the areas of our homes that could use a touch-up.
-The kitchen is the heart of the home, so it makes sense to start there.
+The kitchen is the heart of the home, so it makes sense to start there with a creative kitchen spruce up.
 Here are 5 quick kitchen updates you can safely do yourself.

-If you can’t quite put a finger on what you aren’t loving about your kitchen, you might just need to clear off your countertops.
+If you can’t quite put a finger on what you aren’t loving about your kitchen, you might just need to clear off your countertops by introducing storage space.
 For most households, the kitchen doubles as a dining room, homework station and phone booth.
 Placemats, calendars and notebooks combined with multiple appliances can quickly clutter your countertops, making your space look messy and disorganized.

 Before you tackle a larger project, we suggest taking the time to clear off your countertops.
 This will probably involve cleaning and reorganizing cupboards and drawers to make room for things that would normally sit on your countertop.
 Consider creative storage solutions like hanging pots and pans or a shelving rack.
 You’d be surprised at how much cleaner, bigger and better your kitchen looks without clutter.